Rochdale’s local offer information and policy documents

-Access further information on these services from the below links:
+See some of our key services from the below links:

-- Suitable childcare (internal link)
+- Suitable childcare

-- Accessible Activities (internal link)
+- Accessible Activities

-- Rochdale Short Breaks (internal link)
+- Rochdale Short Breaks

-- Rochdale SENDiass (internal link)
+- Rochdale SENDiass

-- All schools – mainstream and special (internal link)
+- All schools – mainstream and special

-- Personal budgets for children and young people (internal link)
+- Personal budgets for children and young people

-In the Education Local Offer a summary of the core provision expected of all schools and academies.
-Will be published in the schools own SEN Policy and SEN Information Report.
+In the education local offer a summary of the core provision expected of all schools and academies will be published in the schools own SEN Policy and SEN Information Report.